 Advertising income is primarily associated with print or digital advertising in various publications.
 Revenue is recognized once the publication is distributed.
-Advertising income of \$352,734 and \$293,557 was recognized for the year ended June 30, 2023 and 2022, respectively.
+Advertising income of \$18,788 and \$352,734 was recognized for the years ended June 30, 2024 and 2023, respectively.